 Jeanne Pinder, founder and CEO

-Jeanne worked for The New York Times for 23 years before founding ClearHealthCosts.
-She gained a 360-degree view of journalism from working as an editor, reporter and human resources executive before volunteering for a buyout in late 2009 and becoming a web entrepreneur.
+She worked for The New York Times for 23 years before founding ClearHealthCosts.
+Jeanne gained a 360-degree view of journalism from working as an editor, reporter and human resources executive before volunteering for a buyout in late 2009 and becoming a web entrepreneur.

 At The Times she was an editor on the foreign desk, a reporter on the business desk and deputy founding editor of the Circuits technology section, among other posts.
 Before founding CHC, and before The Times, she worked at The Des Moines (Ia.)
 Register, The Grinnell (Ia.)
 Herald-Register and The Associated Press.
 She majored in Russian and did graduate work in Slavic studies, spending almost two years in the former Soviet Union, a place as opaque as the health-care marketplace.